 Ken Robinson writes in his book Creative Schools: “As human beings, we all live in two worlds.
 There is the world that exists whether or not you exist.
 It was there before you came into it, and it will be there when you have gone.
 This is the world of objects, events, and other people; it is the world around you.
 There is another world that exists only because you exist: the private world of your thoughts, feelings, and perceptions, the world within you.
 This world came into being when you did, and it will cease when you do.
 We only know the world around us through the world within us, through the senses by which we perceive it and the ideas by which we make sense of it.”
 In fact, the two worlds that we have learned to separate (objectivity and subjectivity, facts and values, thinking and feeling) are in fact quite connected.
 “How we think about the world around us can be deeply affected by the feelings within us, and how we feel may be critically shaped by our knowledge, perceptions, and personal experiences.
 Our lives are formed by the constant interactions between these two worlds, each affecting how we see and act in the other,” - Ken Robinson continues.
 The conventional education pays very little attention to the inner world of the learners, as it is almost entirely focused on the world around.
 As Anais Nin once said “I do not see the world as it is, I see it as I am.”
 What we contribute to the world around also has much to do with how well we belong in the world within.

 The third trouble with the current approach is a consequence of the previous two - it is a mindset of unsustainability as well as segregation and de-contextualized knowledge.
 As integrated bodymind organisms, we contain ecosystems within us and participate in the broader ecosystems of nature in an interconnected complex world.
 As humans so well equipped technologically but disconnected from our own inner worlds and the natural world of our planet as a whole, we are equally capable of making this planet unliveable, destroying much of natural beauty, making it only a suitable living place for cyborgs who do not need forests and rivers, and couldn’t care less of the healthy natural food, clean air and water.
 But only humans completely disconnected from instincts, governed by the mind ideas alone, would really be capable of creating such a place.
-So we need a kind of a mindset that acknowledges both our individuality and interconnectedness, and therefore also a practice that, on the one hand, shows interconnectedness, that is based on phenomena connected to real life where disciplines are interrelated and not separated into departments, and that, on the other hand, supports everyone in finding their own path, way of being and contributing in their own way to make life more meaningful and flourishing .
+As Foresta Collective we feel a deep need for emergence of a mindset that is grounded in embodied and embedded nature of our being, that acknowledges both our individuality and interconnectedness.
+In the context of education, interconnectedness is well understood by phenomena-based learning, connected to real life, where disciplines are interrelated and not separated into departments.
+Individuality, on the other hand, is expressed through personalised learning paths and supports people in finding their own way of being, exploring the world, and contributing to making life more meaningful and flourishing.

 Change of values